YahooArchive/express-state/README.md

     * `[namespace]`: Used to specify a `namespace` (described above) when `options` is passed as the second argument to this method.

+    * `[isJSON]`: Optional boolean to signal that the `obj` being serialized is pure JSON data.
+This allows serialization to take a fast-path making it over 3x faster.

 **Note:** A `TypeError` will be thrown if a native built-in function is being serialized, like the `Number` constructor.
 Native built-ins should be called in wrapper functions, which can be serialized.
 See the [Exposing Functions][]